floragunncom/search-guard-docs/_content/_docs_installation/sg53_migration_feature_map.md

 ### `kibana`

-The settings relating to Kibana multi tenenancy have been moved to `sg_frontend_multi_tenancy.yml`.
+The settings relating to Kibana multi tenancy have been moved to `sg_frontend_multi_tenancy.yml`.

 | Legacy Config | New Config | Details |
 |---|---|---|